 Visible tattoos are often thought of as a workplace taboo.
-But should SMEs abide by this to be seen as respectable, or will it lead to them missing out on talent?
+But should SMEs abide by this, or will it lead to them missing out on talent?

 More and more people have tattoos nowadays as they become less of a taboo, particularly among young people.
 For the most part you wouldn't know who is tattooed and who isn't but it's becoming common to see them in visible locations such as the forearms, hands or neck.

 So what does this mean for you as an SME owner?

 When you come to hire someone, you need to be ready for what to do if they are tattooed.
 Should it affect your decision about hiring them?
 If so, why?

 Part of it depends on your business.
 There is certainly an argument to count tattoos against someone when hiring if the role is highly customer-facing; research shows that consumers prefer interacting with non-tattooed staff.
 However, the other side of that coin is that someone with great enthusiasm and personal skills will be a good hire, tattooed or not, so it shouldn't be the sole factor in your decision.